technology-robot/tr-website/_posts/2023-12-30-the-plan-for-aisha.md

 ---
-title: The plan for Aisha
+title: The plan for Aisha (now pivoted)
 categories:
   - aisha
 tags: